sakshamjindal/Face-Matching/README.md

 - **Scheduler** : Reduce LR on plateu used here with initial LR of 0.01 (original facenet paper used 0.05 as initial LR)

-- **Loss Function** :  Here **Contrastive loss function** is used - a distance based loss function to ensure that semantically similar images are embedded closer in the feature space
+- **Loss Function** :  Here **Contrastive loss function** is used - a distance based loss function to ensure that semantically similar images are embedded closer in the feature space.
+Also, triplet loss is also implemented

 - **Transfer Learning** : A pretrained model trained on VGGFace is used here.
 Embeddings already learned on VGG FaceNet support the current training on LFW face dataset.
 The pre-trained model is imported from [this](https://github.com/timesler/facenet-pytorch) github repository and can be downloaded from [here](https://drive.google.com/uc?export=download&id=12DYdlLesBl3Kk51EtJsyPS8qA7fErWDX)